 For further information see our section on Pregnancy and maternity at work - your employment rights

-Sex discrimination law protects you from discrimination in all aspects of your working life including applying for a job, your terms and conditions of employment including practical issues such as dress codes and toilet facilities, the working environment and dealings with customers, dismissal/redundancy and job references.
+Sex discrimination (Gender reassignment) law protects you from discrimination in all aspects of your working life including applying for a job, your terms and conditions of employment including practical issues such as dress codes and toilet facilities, the working environment and dealings with customers, dismissal/redundancy and job references.

 1. Contact our Discrimination Advice Officers who will provide you with free and confidential information and guidance to help you resolve your issue.

 2. Raise your complaint directly with your employer and seek a resolution.

 3. If a resolution is not reached and you wish to take your case further you must notify the Labour Relations Agency.
 You will be offered early conciliation which can help you and your employer resolve the issue before you need to make a claim.

 4. If your complaint is still not resolved you can lodge a claim with the tribunals.
 We may be able to provide you with legal representation.
 It is your responsibility to lodge your complaint of discrimination with the tribunal.